 You can also apply by telephone at 800-772-1213 or in person at your local Social Security office.
 If you want a Social Security representative to assist you with your application, contact your local office to schedule an appointment.

 For your SSDI application to be approved, you must demonstrate severe or total disability: an injury or condition that prevents you from engaging in “substantial gainful activity” (i.e., most work) and is expected to last at least one year or result in death.
 Social Security maintains a detailed list of impairments with additional information on how it evaluates disability claims.

 If you believe you may qualify for SSDI, get the process started as soon as possible.
-In 2021 the average time to get an initial decision on a disability claim was more than five months.
-A majority of claims are denied at first, and the appeals process can take months, even years, due to a huge backlog of cases.
+In 2022 the average time to get an initial decision on a disability claim was more than six months.
+Most claims are denied at first, and the appeals process can take months, even years, due to a huge backlog of cases.